Royal Canadian Sea Cadets: Summer training

 Cadet Training Centres (CTC), provide additional training intended to support or complement that offered at the home unit from September to June.
 Across the board, cadets applying for summer training must have 75% attendance over the training year, as well as meeting certain course prerequisites.

 Cadet Training Centers are staffed by members of the Canadian Forces, primarily members of the CIC, but also including other branches of the CF, as well as Civilian Instructors and senior cadets selected for employment as staff cadets.
 Sea Cadet STCs are commanded by a CIC officer of the rank of commander.
-Staff cadets are employed at the ranks of Petty Officer Second Class through Chief Petty Officer First Class, with a CPO1 being appointed as Cadet Cox'n.
+Staff cadets are employed at the ranks of Petty Officer Second Class through Chief Petty Officer First Class, with a CPO1 being appointed as Cadet Coxswain.
 Staff cadets are paid at a daily fixed rate for the duration of their time as a Staff Cadet.

 Sea Cadet CTCs are commissioned as "stone frigates," which is to say, naval shore establishments granted much the same standing as a seagoing unit.